xet7/TSC/README.md

 * The DevIL library.
 * The LibPNG library.
 * The SDL main library plus SDL_image and SDL_mixer,
   all <2.0, which is not supported yet.
-(Hey, it’s a large codebase and I’m working on it alone!)
 * The SDL_ttf library.
 * The libPCRE regular expression library.
 * The libxml++ library.